f1cus7/f1cus7/README.md

 # Hi there, I'm f1cus7 👋

-I'm a beginning **frontend developer** with experience in building dynamic and interactive web applications.
+I'm currently working as a **layout designer** and not really using Js 😓.

 ## 🛠 My Tech Stack:
 - **Frontend**: HTML, CSS, SASS, JavaScript, Bootstrap, TailWind